pdsinterop/solid-nextcloud/README.md

 # solid-nextcloud
-A plugin to make Nextcloud compatible with Solid
+A plugin to make Nextcloud compatible with Solid.
+The easiest way to install is probably via the Nextcloud app store: https://apps.nextcloud.com/apps/solid

 ## Unattended install